Inspiration: The Association Project Rescue Ocean

 You might spot our surf instructor Loïc in the edit!
-Check out our options and prices to take surf lessons with the coolest surf instructor in Lacanau!
+Go ahead and check out our options and prices to take surf lessons with the coolest surf instructor in Lacanau!

-This beach clean-up was not an isolated event as organised rubbish collection on beaches is increasing – even in Lacanau!
+This beach clean-up was not an isolated event as organised rubbish collection on beaches is increasing.
 This proves that the movement for the protection of marine environments is gaining momentum, at long last!
 Indeed, the figures concerning the pollution of our seas are frightening; By 2050, our oceans will contain more plastic than fish.

 The story of Project Rescue Ocean started on social networks with a Facebook page of the same name.
 The goal was to educate as many people as possible about environmental issues in the marine environment.
 Thanks to its success, the movement has materialised with the birth of the association which has since led to a significant number of activities.
 These activities are relayed on social networks where thousands of followers testify their support to date.